 The Corporate Broker has limited ability to engage with all investor types and non-institutional investors now form a large shareholder group.
-These are often more active on a daily basis than passive institutional holders, and with turnover in the shares relatively low, have an important marginal price impact.
+This group is often more active on a daily basis than passive institutional holders, and with turnover in the shares relatively low, has an important marginal price impact.
 This could cause the price to be especially volatile during periods when market maker capital is constrained, and information flow is poor.
 As engagement with this group of shareholders is difficult, the Company shares could suffer from periods of short-term market volatility.

 The Board utilises the Corporate Broker and media to monitor Shareholders' opinions and identify potential issues.
-The Corporate Board is reviewing avenues to better engage with all shareholder groups and in doing so has to weigh up the cost of this against the long-term benefits.
-To help limit this risk, subject to market conditions and cost benefit factors, the Board will actively utilise its buyback Treasury capacity and ability to sell shares through taps directly into the market.
+The Board is reviewing avenues to engage better with all shareholder groups and in doing so has to weigh up the cost of this against the long-term benefits.
+To help limit this risk, subject to market conditions and cost benefit factors, the Board actively utilises its buyback Treasury capacity and ability to sell shares through taps directly into the market.